 • Boosts Self-Esteem

-• In its turn, success and the subsequent rewards can positively influence the child’s self-esteem and self-image.
+• In turn, success and the subsequent rewards can positively influence the child’s self-esteem and self-image.

 • It is a way of bringing out the progress’s physical appearance and enhancing a feeling of achievement.